 Residential air compressors are almost always reciprocating air compressor systems, as this is the most cost-effective form of air compressor.

-Reciprocating air compressors require an air receiver tank, which needs to be filled before the compressed air can be used, and these air tanks are the most noticeable feature of residential air compressors.
-Residential air compressors typically come with an air receiver tank that is between 1 and 80 gallons, and these tanks are available in “hot dog” or “pancake” shape.
+Reciprocating air compressors require filling an air receiver tank before using the compressed air.
+These air tanks are the most noticeable feature of residential air compressors.
+Residential air compressors typically come with an air receiver tank between 1 and 80 gallons, and these tanks are available in a “hot dog” or “pancake” shape.
 There is no notable benefit to one tank shape over the other.

 Hobbyist air compressors will usually provide enough air for everyday household air tools, including drills, nailers, and small impact wrenches.

-If you’re looking for more info on low CFM, budget-friendly air compressor options, check out Home Depot’s Air Compressor Buying Guide.
+If you’re looking for more information on low CFM, budget-friendly air compressor options, check out Home Depot’s Air Compressor Buying Guide.

 Portable Diesel Air Compressors For Commercial Use

-Commercial-grade portable diesel air compressors are the next step up and are best suited for most applications using 60 to 250 CFM of compressed air, including tire service, construction, municipal utilities, and mobile mechanics.
+Commercial-grade portable diesel air compressors are the next step up.
+They are best suited for most applications using 60 to 250 CFM of compressed air, including tire service, construction, municipal utilities, and mobile mechanics.

-Commercial air compressors are meant for operators who use air on a regular basis and need access to air wherever they go.
-These heavy-duty air compressors usually weigh 500 to 2,000 pounds, so they are towed on their own chassis, skid-mounted, or mounted directly to a service vehicle.
+Commercial air compressors are designed for operators who use air regularly and need access to air wherever they go.
+These heavy-duty air compressors usually weigh 500 to 2,000 pounds, so they are towed on a hitch, skid-mounted, or mounted directly to a service vehicle chassis.

-Tow-behind air compressors have their purpose for commercial use, but we think their cons greatly outweigh the pros.
-We favor vehicle mounted diesel air compressors instead, such as the VMAC D60 diesel air compressor.
+Tow-behind air compressors have their purpose for commercial use, but we think their cons greatly outweigh the pros unless an application requires large amounts of air or continuous air on the job site for long periods.
+We favor a vehicle-mounted diesel air compressor for commercial projects using smaller, standard air tools, such as the VMAC D60 diesel air compressor.